Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 any new plugin configuration is represented.

 In summary:
-* Uploading a custom plugin schema adds a new configurable object to the {{site.konnect_short_name}} plugin hub, both as a tile in the UI, and an API endpoint.
+* Uploading a custom plugin schema adds a new configurable object to the {{site.konnect_short_name}} Plugin Hub, both as a tile in the UI, and an API endpoint.

-  You can change that schema, but changing the schema alone doesn't trigger any payloads to the data plane nodes.
+ * Modifying the schema itself does not trigger payload updates to data plane nodes.

 * The new tile or endpoint added by the schema lets you create plugin configurations.
 If you create a plugin configuration in this way, it triggers a payload reconciliation with the data plane nodes.